felixpoirier1/I3C/README.md

 ### Macro data (max 5)
 * Interest rates (obviously preferably for same maturity as the avg logistic center mortgage)
-* Exchange rates (especially USDMEX & USDCAD) (NAFTA is a huge part of the US's exports, this matters quite a lot)
+* Exchange rates (especially USDMEX & USDCAD & EURUSD) (NAFTA is a huge part of the US's exports, this matters quite a lot)
 * PMI (Purchasing Manager's Index is a great forward looking indicator that incorporates business confidence, which are generally the owners of logistics centers)
-* Inflation (inflation could be a good forward indicator of monetary policies, and therefore financial risk)
-* Vacancy rates (have used before, great forward indicator of a market's health)
-* S&P 500 (could be a great forward indicator of RE future growth)
+* WTICO
+* EX - IM (trade balance)

 ## ML notes